pyOpenSci/software-peer-review/open-source-software-peer-review/policies-guidelines.md

 - Once all major issues and questions, and those addressable with reasonable effort, are resolved, the editor assigned to a package will make a decision (accept, hold, or reject).
 Rejections are usually done early (before the review process begins, see the aims and scope section).
-In rare cases a package may also not be onboarded after review & revision.
+In rare cases a package may also not be on-boarded after review & revision.
 It is ultimately editor’s decision on whether or not to reject the package based on how the reviews are addressed.
 - Communication between authors, reviewers and editors will first and foremost take